 Non-essential travel outside the EU and Schengen area remains restricted.
-The EU has agreed on a "safe list" of 15 countries, including Australia, Canada and Japan, but Belgium does not plan to implement the relaxed rules until at least 7 July.
+The EU has agreed on a "safe list" of 15 countries, including Australia, Canada and Japan, but Belgium does not plan to implement the relaxed rules yet;

 Top virologist Marc Van Ranst told VTM Nieuws: "Virologists are not delighted by the opening of European borders.
 It is a danger.
 The situation can change overnight in any given country.
 It is a system that must be followed on a daily basis.
 We must realise that the virus is still here.
 You won't find me on a plane this summer.
 I think the risk is too great.
 My personal point of view?
 Stay home."